wustl-frisc/foam/README.md

 ```

 # Aspects
 Features can be built out of aspects.
 Aspects are always applied to NFAs.
 Aspects are composed of a _pointcut_ and _advice_.
-Simply, a pointcut is a _set_ of components in the NFA where the implmentation information in the advice is applied.
+Simply, a pointcut is a _set_ of joinpoints (components of the NFA) in the NFA where the implmentation information in the advice is applied.

 ## Pointcuts
 To simplify the process of creating pointcuts, we provide the `Pointcutter` object.